UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-07-25-User-driven-Autopilot.md

 $DeviceGroupsFromUserGroups = $UserGroups.Where({ $PSItem.displayName -like '*-Users_AzA' })
 ```

-Later on found groups names are transformed to device groups and to proceed further we need `group ID`
+Later on user group names are transformed to device groups and to proceed further we need `group object ID`

 ```powershell
 $DeviceGroup = "$($DeviceGroup.displayName.split('-')[0])-Computers"